amandalmorris31/project-two/README.md

 ## Description

-An application for web developers to connect in order to collaborate on projects, develop new coding skills or connect socially based on common interests.
+A social platform for web developers to connect in order to collaborate on projects, develop new coding skills, or connect socially based on common interests.

 ![codeconnect](public/images/codeconnect.png)